Gu3pardo/library_OpenWeather/README.md

 		// Get the instance of the singleton service _openWeatherService = new OpenWeatherService.getInstance();

-		// initialize the service with the current context and a city _openWeatherService.Initialize(this, "Nuremberg, DE");
+		// initialize the service with the current context and a city.
+Please replace YOUR_API_KEY with your personal key!
+		_openWeatherService.Initialize(this, "Nuremberg, DE", YOUR_API_KEY);
-		// or initialize the service with the current context, a city and the enable/disable for notifications, changing the launcher wallpaper and enable for automatic data reload and timeout (in ms)
+		// or initialize the service with the current context, a city and the enable/disable for notifications, changing the launcher wallpaper and enable for automatic data reload and timeout (in ms).
+Please replace YOUR_API_KEY with your personal key!
-		_openWeatherService.Initialize(this, "Nuremberg, DE", true, true, true, true, 5 * 60 * 1000);
+		_openWeatherService.Initialize(this, "Nuremberg, DE", YOUR_API_KEY, true, true, true, true, 5 * 60 * 1000);
-		// or initialize the service with the current context, a city, the enable/disable for notifications and activities which will be started after clicking on the notifications
+		// or initialize the service with the current context, a city, the enable/disable for notifications and activities which will be started after clicking on the notifications.
+Please replace YOUR_API_KEY with your personal key!
-		_openWeatherService.Initialize(this, "Nuremberg, DE", true, true, YourCurrentWeatherActiviy.class, MyForecastActiviy.class, true, true, 5 * 60 * 1000);
+		_openWeatherService.Initialize(this, "Nuremberg, DE", YOUR_API_KEY, true, true, YourCurrentWeatherActiviy.class, MyForecastActiviy.class, true, true, 5 * 60 * 1000);

 		_receiverController = new ReceiverController(this);